veerreshr/simple-weight-tracker/README.md

 ## Feedback

-If you have any feedback, please reach out to us at veereshr@gmail.com
+If you have any feedback, please reach out to me at veereshr@gmail.com